swiftlang/swift-evolution/proposals/NNNN-support-incremental-migration-to-concurrency-checking.md

 * In Swift 6 mode, all code will be checked for missing `Sendable` conformances and other concurrency violations, with mistakes generally diagnosed as errors.
 The `-warn-concurrency` flag will diagnose these violations as warnings in older language versions.

-* When applied to a nominal declaration, the `@predatesConcurrency` attribute specifies that a declaration was modified to update it for concurrency checking, so the compiler should allow some uses in Swift 5 mode that violate `Sendable` checking, and generate code that interoperates with pre-concurrency binaries.
+* When applied to a nominal declaration, the `@predatesConcurrency` attribute specifies that a declaration was modified to update it for concurrency checking, so the compiler should allow some uses in Swift 5 mode that violate concurrency checking, and generate code that interoperates with pre-concurrency binaries.

 * When applied to an `import` statement, the `@predatesConcurrency` attribute tells the compiler that it should only diagnose `Sendable`-requiring uses of non-`Sendable` types from that module if the type explicitly declares a `Sendable` conformance that is unavailable or has constraints that are not satisifed; even then, this will only be a warning, not an error.

-* For Objective-C libraries, `__attribute__((swift_attr()))` will be extended to allow you to specify which types should be `Sendable`, including blanket non-`Sendable` for regions of your headers that you have finished auditing.

 ## Detailed design